shirzartenwer/KhanAcademy_Onboarding/README.md

-# Khan Academy Onboarding Prototype
+# Khan Academy Onboarding Prototype Done for the Stanford Product Management Program

 An interactive onboarding experience prototype for Khan Academy that introduces users to the platform through avatar creation and personalization.